NEW BOOK - Have You Ever Looked - Available Now

 A draft of fear

-Here's a little spooky Halloween short story
+Here's a little spooky Halloween short story - This is full revision #4.

 I wake, gasping for air, a bead of salty sweat across my brow.
 The silence of my bed chamber echoes on the stone walls.
 A shrill wind whistles through the open window as I struggle to pull my gimped leg over the edge of the bed to sit up.
 My collar is soaked, and the air sends chills the moment I pull the blanket off my chest.
 I look to my left and see the bed is empty, the sheets cold.
 I have been alone for some time – hours, perhaps days.
 Time flows as in a dream with no foundation.

-She lays motionless in a bed of dried leaves at the base of a sturdy oak that towers high into the night’s sky.
-She’d been there for hours, but time was measured in silent breaths.
-Had she escaped or simply been left alone?
-She didn’t know.
-She dared not move and break the silence that protected until now, waiting cautiously for the first glint of daylight through the trees.
-She glances down at her arm, bloodied and torn.
-She’d wrapped her scarf around it as best she could in the moment, and the silk edges sealed in the makeshift bandage when the bleeding had finally ceased.
+She glances down at her arm, bloodied and flesh-torn.
+She’d wrapped her scarf around it as best she could in the moment, and the silk edges sealed in the makeshift bandage when the bleeding had clotted.
 She no longer felt any pain or throbbing.
 She no longer felt her arm at all.
 She tried to raise it, but her body produced no such response.
-Quietly shifting to her shifting to her side, she propped herself on an elbow and pulled her knees up slowly.
+Quietly shifting to her side, she propped herself on an elbow and pulled her knees up slowly.

-The leaves crunched into the soft dirt and she paused.
+The leaves crunched into the soft dirt, and she paused.
 Nothing.
 No birds chirping.
 No insects buzzing.
 Just silence echoing through the branches.
-She scooted up against the tree sitting upright, while her dead arm hang limp in her lap.
+She scooted up against the tree sitting upright, while her dead arm hung limp in her lap.
 Her eyes scanned the forest while she slowed her breathing.
 The unsettling stillness hung in the damp air.
-A bead of icy sweat ran down her porcelain cheek.
-She shivered, goosebumps rising on her skin underneath the silky fabric of her ivory dress and knit shawl.
+She needed to move.
+She would not survive out here for much longer.
+Methodically, she shifted a leg up underneath herself, poised to attempt to stand.
+She leaned forward, slowly exhaling while mustering the courage to rise.
+She paused – her mind asking, Have I waited long enough?
+Is IT still there?

 Her eyes popped open as IT closed in.
 A blood curdling scream echoed though the highlands.
+And there was silence once again.

 My soul is empty, lost long ago to a series of unfortunate decisions.
 I didn’t hear her desperate call, but I could sense it.
 I know she will be taken, another sacrifice, another victim to add to the collection.
-I am dammed without repentance.
+I am damned without repentance.
 And who would be there to forgive a sinner, for my transgressions are a true abomination for which there is no penance?

 I gimp over to the table and pour wine into the stained chalice.
 I taste nothing, but the libations dull my senses and any distraction from reality is welcomed.
 I down the glass and pour another.
 Down that one, and pour one more reaching the bottom of the bottle.
 I crutch back to the bed, flopping down and spilling the last drops of wine on the sheets.
 I can feel IT coming.
 IT will come back, re-inhabit and leave me drained as it does.
 I feel the air shift, a whoosh of dark matter galloping forward, and I lay my head back and welcome death.
 My lip curls with a smile.

-“Why must we travel so early, sir?” the Constable asked.
+“Why must we travel so early, sir?” the constable asked.

-The Constable hopped down first, circling around to the front of the carriage.
+The constable hopped down first, circling around to the front of the carriage.
 He pulled a revolver from his holster and waited for instructions.
-The Inspector paused, surveying the land and gazing across the exterior of the manor as if waiting for some grand reveal.
+The inspector paused, surveying the land and gazing across the exterior of the manor as if waiting for some grand reveal.
 He steadied the horses and climbed down, boots thudding as his large frame touched down onto the dirt.
 He pulled a shotgun from a side holster on the carriage and cocked the gun at the ready.

 “Be sharp,” he instructed without looking back to the constable.

-“What lives here?” the Constable replied.
+“What lives here?” the constable replied.

 The wind pours through the window, cackling with laughter.
 I shudder in its chill, clawing at a blanket.
 I want no more of this.
 Her cries from the forest have ceased, and I can feel she is gone.
 My love, my dearest Emily, gone forever.
 What have I done?